conversa-ai/.github/profile/README.md

 ### Usenet

 We processed the information contained in newsgroups of Usenet, a decentralized network of user-generated content.
 Out of 279 Spanish-speaking groups we extracted 494,928 dialogues with 1,799,788 turns.
-The code for corpus creation is available at [repository](https://github.com/conversa-ai/process_usenet).
+The code for corpus creation is available at the [repository](https://github.com/conversa-ai/process_usenet).

 ### Forums